stef/pwdsphinx/man/sphinx.md

 You provide the `delete` operation as the first parameter to the client, your `username` as the 2nd and the `site` as the 3rd parameter.
-This command does not provide anything on standard output in case everything goes well.
+This command does not provide any output on the console in case everything goes well, otherwise an error message and an non-zero exit code will signal a problem.

 Depending on your `rwd_keys` configuration setting, you might have to provide your master password on standard input to this operation.